airbornelamb/drone-netlify/README.md

     netlify_site_id: xxxxx-xxxx-xxxx
     dir: /drone/src/_site # path must be defined, this is _site for Jekyll
     message: "Yay I uploaded" # Optional deploy message
+    production: yes #If yes, will deploy live.
+If otherwise, will deploy to preview branch
 ```

 Other method where the secret is passed.